 (b) EFFECTIVENESS EVALUATION.-Not later than December 31, 2009, the Administrator shall transmit to Congress an evaluation of the effectiveness of the program established under section 60303 of this title in exploring and promoting the integrated use of sources of remote sensing and other geospatial information to address State, local, regional, and tribal agency needs.
 Such evaluation shall have been conducted by an independent entity.

 Section 14 of the Federal Advisory Committee Act, referred to in subsec. (a), is section 14 of Pub.
-L. 92-463, which is set out in the Appendix to Title 5, Government Organization and Employees.
+L. 92-463,

 § 60305.
 Data availability